-We have adopted the Talk for Writing approach (first developed by Pie Corbett and Julia Strong).
+At St Chad's, have adopted the Talk for Writing approach (first developed by Pie Corbett and Julia Strong).
 Talk for Writing is a way of supporting the improvement of children's writing.
 It develops their ability to 'read as writers' and enables them to explore the thinking and creative processes involved in generating and planning ideas and incorporating techniques learned from other writers into their own work.

 Talk for Writing further allows children to rehearse the structure and sequence of a piece of writing and guides how the text should sound - its style and voice.
 It also encourages them to generate and rehearse appropriate language and grammar as they work collaboratively to plan, draft and improve their writing.

 Talk for Writing builds on 3 key stages:

 Stage 2 – innovation

 One of the key ways St Chad's supports the teaching of writing is through the above recommended approach to planning.
 Teachers follow a structured approach to planning where the children and teachers begin by familiarising themselves with a text type, capturing ideas for their own and writing followed by scaffolded writing experiences, resulting in independent written outcomes.

 In each classroom, there is an English Working Wall to actively support the Talk for Writing approach.
 This should always include:

 A quality text linked to the current theme- and, some evidence of an exciting hook to engage the children with their leaning

 A text map to support the oral performance of the fiction/ nonfiction text